 The 13-week ultrasound can be performed between 12+3 and 14+3 weeks of pregnancy.
 So from twelve weeks and three days up to and including fourteen weeks and three days of pregnancy.

 Not all abnormalities can be detected yet: Some are too small to be seen at this term and some do not appear until later in the pregnancy.
 Imaging may also not be optimal for all pregnant women, for example due to overweight, scar tissue in the abdominal wall or position of the child.
+With this ultrasound we first scan through the abdomen, second we scan vaginal.
+When you don’t want this, you can tell us.
 The 13-week ultrasound is not repeated if the sonographer could not see everything well.
 (This is in contrast to the 20-week ultrasound, which will be repeated in case of insufficient imaging)

 During the 13-week ultrasound, the sonographer purposefully does not check whether it is a boy or a girl.